how to prepare for plane Travel with infant

 You can bring your buggy to the airport and have it with you till you board the plane (majority airports allow this but again you need to check airport policy which is on their website, the same goes for carrier but I feel they are allowing it exactly same way).
 The buggy comes as an extra baby equipment that you do not need to pay for.
 In general, you are allowed two pieces so you can take a car seat too, or two piece buggy, or basinet separately to your stroller - combinations are endless.... :-)

-If you are bringing car seat with you - a great idea is to buy a cover so that it's easier for you to carry it, but also there's less damage to your car seat.
+If you are bringing car seat with you - a great idea is to buy a cover so it is easier for you to carry it, but also there's less damage to your car seat.
 I only bought mine from 5th flight onwards and some damage was already done to the car seat.
-It is also useful to have a cover for your buggy if you are able to handle putting it on just before you board the plane, or you are checking it in anyway.
+It is also useful to have a cover for your buggy, if you think you are able to put it on by yourself just before you board the plane, or if you are checking it in anyway then you have timr to do it.
 My buggy handle was damaged during handling at the airport so I am not bothered by the cover anymore but if I had a new buggy I would probably buy cover as well.

 You could bring a car seat on board, but I think that's a lot of hassle and there might be extra fee - so I never used this option.